freegroup/electra/data/shapes/global/digital/buttons/4-Bit-Switch.md

-# High / Low Array

-The High Low Array is a macro object for 8 toggle switches in row.
+The High Low Array is a macro object for 4 toggle switches in a row.
+The physical counterpart here is the so-called DIP switch.